libbymiller/covid-uk/README.md

 ```
 this will produce outputs in the `output` folder.
 The model will read parameters locally from the `configuration/parameters.ini` file and from the sources contained within the `data` folder.

+The seeding parameter `seed/value` can be set to a value or left at `-1` to indicate time based seeding.

 ### Plotting

 To produce plots and numerical data use the included `plot_results.R` script stating the prefix of the run, if you are using the local version defaults this will be: